LennonReid/ngx-face-detection/projects/face-detection/README.md

     );
   }

+  ngAfterViewInit() {
+    this.takePhoto();
+  }

   preload() {
-    this.faceDetectionService.preload({ live: this.live, iris: this.iris, debug: this.debug });
+    this.faceDetectionService.preload({live: this.live, iris: this.iris, debug: this.debug});
   }

   get rect() {
-    return isMobile().any
+    return isMobile(window)
       ? {
         x: 0,
         y: 0,
         width: this.el.nativeElement.clientWidth,
         height: this.el.nativeElement.clientHeight
       }
       : {
         x: this.el.nativeElement.clientWidth / 4,
         y: 0,
         width: this.el.nativeElement.clientWidth / 2,
         height: this.el.nativeElement.clientHeight
       };
   }